Sonnvu/Vpython_Simulation/README.md

 # Vpython_Simulation
-A collection of various simulation projects contained within a Jupyter Notebook written in vpython
+A collection of various simulation projects each contained within a Jupyter Notebook written in vpython